 The retrospective drug utilization review program in Louisiana is called LaDUR.
-The Pharmacy Program, through a contract with the FI, Molina, administers LaDUR as a component of its DUR system.
+The LMPBM System, through a contract with the fiscal intermediary, Molina, administers LaDUR as a component of its Drug Utilization Review (DUR) system.

-The LaDUR program includes four regional committees, each comprised of three pharmacist providers and one physician provider located throughout the state, who conduct monthly reviews of Medicaid beneficiary's prescription profiles.
-(These reviews assess the possibility of underutilization, over-utilization or contra-indications of prescription therapy by querying a beneficiary's disease history and drug utilization).
-The committees correspond with beneficiary's prescribers and pharmacists regarding their observations in an effort to identify prescription therapies and utilization patterns that correspond to specified therapeutic criteria.
+The LaDUR program includes four regional committees, each comprised of three pharmacist providers and one physician provider located throughout the state, who conduct monthly reviews of Medicaid patients' prescription profiles.
+(These reviews assess the possibility of underutilization, over-utilization, or contra-indications of prescription therapy by querying a recipient's disease history and drug utilization.)
+The committees correspond with patients' prescribers and pharmacists regarding their observations in an effort to identify prescription therapies and utilization patterns that correspond to specified therapeutic criteria.